Skip to main page content (AccessKey S)

 14 March-4 April 1689: A Scottish Convention is divided between Williamite supporters of William and Mary, and Jacobite supporters of James VII/II.
 They consider a reasoned and courteous letter from William, and an arrogant and threatening letter from James Stewart which fatally undermines his own support.
 The Convention decides James has forfeited his right to the crown, which should be offered instead to William and Mary.

-11 May 1689: William II and Mary II are crowned joint sovereigns of Scotland, though it is unclear whether they have first formally accepted the constitutional principles set by the Scottish Convention.
+11 May 1689: William II/III and Mary II jointly accept the crown of Scotland, though it is unclear whether they have first formally accepted the constitutional principles set by the Scottish Convention.

 27 July 1689: The leader of Jacobite dissent in Scotland is Viscount Dundee who gathers an army of Highlanders and a few Irish at Blair Castle.
 As General Mackay moves a government army of lowland troops north from Dunkeld the two sides meet at the Battle of Killiecrankie.
 The outcome is a victory for the Jacobites, but at a high cost including the death of Viscount Dundee, or "Bonnie Dundee" as he is remembered.